yj7082126/musubi-tuner/README.md

 ### SageAttention Installation

+sdbsd has provided a Windows-compatible SageAttention implementation and pre-built wheels here:  https://github.com/sdbds/SageAttention-for-windows.
+After installing triton, if your Python, PyTorch, and CUDA versions match, you can download and install the pre-built wheel from the [Releases](https://github.com/sdbds/SageAttention-for-windows/releases) page.
+Thanks to sdbsd for this contribution.

-For reference, here are basic steps for installing SageAttention.
+For reference, the build and installation instructions are as follows.
 You may need to update Microsoft Visual C++ Redistributable to the latest version.

 1. Download and install triton 3.1.0 wheel matching your Python version from [here](https://github.com/woct0rdho/triton-windows/releases/tag/v3.1.0-windows.post5).